na-na-hi/renget/archive/miniproxy.md

 - The proxy will only use organization keys.
 - Miniproxy is not logged and will never be.
 - I am not accepting monetary donations because they caused too much drama.
-- <3 to every other proxy host for providing proxies for free.
+- <3 to every other proxy host for providing proxies.

-!!! info info and news (24/02/2024)
+!!! info info and news (4/3/2024)
-    gemini ultra/pro 1.5 is not available yet.
-I can't add that to the proxy...
-    I will answer the emails I swear.
-Just a little busy irl.
-***
+    new claude models.

 Feel free to email me for anything(yes, that includes logs/bots).
 Doesn't need to be related to proxies and /aicg/.
 Always open to key/source donators. needtocoomoridie@proton.me